BEARTOOTH RECREATIONAL TRAILS ASSOCIATION WORKS FOR SUSTAINABLE GROOMING ON CUSTER-GALLATIN’S WEST FORK ROAD

 BRTA has had a permit to groom the West Fork road for several years, which benefits all users and keeps snow packed and fairly smooth into the spring.
-Their volunteer grooms 3-4 times a month; and this season they will have available for the first time a 4 stroke snowmobile pulling a modern Ginzu groomer for grooming fresh or old snow!
+Our volunteers groom 3-4 times a month; and this season we will have available for the first time, a 4 stroke snowmobile pulling a modern Ginzu groomer for grooming fresh or old snow!

 The Custer National Forest (now one half of the Custer-Gallatin) has not undertaken winter travel planning.
 This lack of planning means that the Forest Service does not have a definition nor any rules about tracked vehicles or what types of uses are allowed on the West Fork.
-This is problematic for BRTA’s grooming efforts and can cause conflicts.
-When tracked vehicles drive around the gate they can interfere with quiet recreation and destroy the grooming efforts.
-BRTA also encounters problems with horses on the snow pulling sleighs on runners, which also destroys the grooming efforts.
+This is problematic for our grooming efforts and can cause conflicts.
+When tracked vehicles drive around the gate they can interfere with quiet recreation and destroy our grooming efforts.
+We also encounter problems with horses on the snow pulling sleighs on runners, which also destroys our grooming efforts.

-For many years BRTA has worked with the Forest Service to address the lack of signage, which is needed to govern all the users and reduce conflicts.
-They are also dealing with increased warm spells which deteriorate the snow.
+For many years we have worked with the Forest Service to address the lack of signage, which is needed to govern all the users and reduce conflicts.
+We are also dealing with increased warm spells which deteriorate the snow.
 Other issues include a lack of parking; and this year, lack of a contractor to plow the 4 mile access road.
-Now they are working with private land owners, the Forest Service, and winter recreationists to raise money and come up with a plan to keep this access road plowed.
-The Custer Gallatin National Forest does not plow any Forest Service roads, but will plow parking lots.
+Now we are working with private land owners, the Forest Service, and winter recreationists to raise money and come up with a plan to keep this access road plowed.
+The Forest Service does not and will not plow any Forest Service roads, but will plow parking lots.